Rideshare and Delivery Drivers and Insurance:

 Now, in the case that there was some sort of corporate negligence, that would enable you to go after their corporate policy without relying on that of the driver.
 For example, if the company was negligent in its screening of drivers, or allowed drivers to work more than a certain number of hours, that could be considered negligence.

 You’re in a risky business.
-In fact, according to the United States Bureau of Labor Statistics, delivery and other sales jobs involving driving were the 5th most dangerous job in 2018.
 When you go to work for these delivery services, you’ll be handed a contract, and if you read it carefully, you’ll find out you’re probably not an employee.
 You’re likely an independent contractor.

 As an independent contractor, you’re on your own in a great many ways.
 Foremost is that you’re using your vehicle for the purposes of the delivery service.
 As stated above, most personal auto insurance policies specifically exclude such uses for purposes of coverage.
 You should contact your insurer and ask them what would be required to obtain coverage for the use you intend.
 The delivery service you’re working for will probably deny liability, because you are not an employee unless they specifically provide coverage.